nerdjew/VBA-challenge/README.md

 # VBA-challenge

 Repo contains the following:
-  ♦ Excel file without the solve being ran
-  ♦ Excel file with the solve executed
   ♦ Screenshots from each year
-  ♦ Seperate file containing the VB Script
+  ♦ File containing the VB Script